IBM Watson Visual Recognition vs Vuforia

 - Quality inspection in manufacturing

-- Asset tagging for inventory management
+- Asset tagging and management

-- Manufacturing process guidance
+- Manufacturing assembly guidance

-- Service and maintenance support
+- Field service and maintenance support

 Natural languages each tool generates and understands.
 Primary languages are listed first.